GE-Blockchain-Demo/GEPx-Blockchain/README.md

 10. Place bids

-11. Confirm (reveal) bids
+11. Stop adding new bids to session by closing session

-12. Finalize bids
+12. Finalize(Confirm) bids

-13. Close Session

-14. Run smart contract to settle bids
+13. End Session - Run smart contract to settle bids

 The smart contract (chaincode) code is already written and provided to you during the hands-on session.